mysticalfoxie/FoxieMC/CONTRIBUTING.md

 * **Disadvantage:** You need to describe the feature at first... (and I know how annoying documentation is under devs 😉)

+### Codacy Integration

+To ensure a high code quality I added the Codacy integration.
+It would be too sad if this force of a strict style is stopping you from contributing.
+To avoid that I will rewrite your code to this projects coding standards.
+With that I hope you do not feel hesitant to add your ideas to the project.

 ### Some final words
 I hope this little barrier doesnt stop you from contributing. 💖